Infineon/mtb-example-btstack-freertos-findme/README.md

  4.8.1   | Updated README.md
  4.9.0   | Added support for CY8CKIT-062S2-AI
  4.10.0  | Added support for CYW989829M2EVB-03
- 5.0.0   | BSP and BTStack-integration major update for BT Firmware as a separate asset and removal of combo devices as they doesn't support firmware as separate asset |
+ 5.0.0   | BSP and BTStack-integration major update for BT Firmware as a separate asset and removal of combo devices as they doesn't support firmware as separate asset
+ 5.1.0   | Added support for CY8CEVAL-062S2-CYW955513SDM2WLIPA

 <br />